NETWAYS/advanced-puppet-training/sections/review/13_declaration.md

 * The Puppet apply command combines master and agent functionality
  * Takes a file containing Puppet code
- * Gathers information using facter
+ * Gathers information using Facter
  * Compiles a catalog
  * Enforces the configuration
  * Can also run in simulation mode